Old Red Lion

 Yet the Old Red Lion really bucks that historical trend, while keeping the tradition of hospitality.
 Not only can guests stay in private rooms or dormitories, choose from the exclusively vegetarian menu, but can also join in with weekly yoga sessions or a longer retreat.

 The Guardian travel Writer Dixie Wills wrote, “Is it a B & B?
 Is it a hostel?
 Is it a retreat centre?
 Well it appears to take the best of all three.
 This is clearly what accommodation should be about.”
-Which says it better than I.
+Which says it better than I can.

 Castle Acre has a very special atmosphere and an historic hostel with a peaceful welcome.

-The village of Castle Acre was an important Norman Town and you still pass through the medieval wall via the bailey gate to reach the village green with its choice of pubs.
-The village has a special atmosphere and a hostel which has been providing a welcome to travellers for generations.
-Historically an Inn, then a youth hostel in the hey day of youth hostelling.
-The Old Red Lion continues to welcome guests as an independent hostel with its own quiet brand of peace ideal for travellers, retreats and workshops.
-Next to the hostel is the 11th century castle and a Cluniac priory both managed by English Heritage.
+The village of Castle Acre was an important Norman Town and you still pass through the medieval wall via the bailey gate to reach the village green with its pub, cafe and shop.
+The village has a special atmosphere, this hostel has been providing a welcome to travellers for generations.
+Historically an Inn, then a youth hostel in the hey day of youth hostelling, the Old Red Lion now continues to welcome guests as an independent hostel with its own quiet brand of peace ideal for travellers, retreats and workshops.
+A 7 second stroll away is the 11th century castle managed by English Heritage, and a 7 minutes walk away is the Cluniac Priory.

-A former pub in an ancient walled village, carries on the tradition of serving travelers who seek refreshment and repose.
+A former pub in an ancient walled village, the Old Red Lion carries on the tradition of serving travelers who seek refreshment and repose.